mratsim/constantine/audit/scoping.md

 ### Execution Layer

 Note on name:
-There are multiple BN254 curves in the litterature, the one we refer to has high 2-adicity to enable large FFTs in Snarks application.
+There are multiple BN254 curves in the literature, the one we refer to has high 2-adicity to enable large FFTs in Snarks application.
 It used to be called `alt_bn128` (128 being the security level it was considered at before Kim & Barbulesco TNFS attack) and it is also sometimes called bn256.

 Specs:
 - MODEXP